irshadbhat/litcm/README.md

 This tool is used for language identification and transliteration of Indic-words in code-mixed data.

-The tool is meant for seven Indian languages; Hindi, Bengali, Kanadda, Tamil, Malayalam, Telegu and Gujrati code mixed with each other or with English.
+The tool is meant for seven Indian languages; Hindi, Bengali, Kanadda, Tamil, Malayalam, Telegu and Gujrati and English code mixed with each other.

 The input file should contain text Roman script in any of the above eight languages.